jdillard/murder-mystery/source/content/info/characters/lumberman.md

 ## Historical Inspiration

 John P. de Mattos was a timber baron who played a major role in shaping Bellingham's lumber trade.
 Timber was the backbone of Whatcom County's economy, supplying mills, railroads, and shipping.
 De Mattos built a fortune in lumber, representing both the opportunities and controversies of the resource-driven economy — where fortunes were made at great environmental and social cost.

-## Character Introduction

-"I am the Lumberman — timber has been my business since I was young.
-Fairhaven and Bellingham rise on wood, and I've supplied more than most.
-There's profit yet in these forests, if only politicians and speculators would stay out of the way."

-## How You See Yourself

-An immigrant who made their fortune in timber and local businesses — straightforward, hardworking, and indispensable.

-## Personality Traits

-Jovial, blunt, gruff, no-nonsense.
-You speak like a lumberjack, not a poet.
-Respected in the working-class community, proud of your rise.

-## Motives & Secrets

-Larrabee has interfered with your lumber rights before, costing you money.
-You're still bitter about it.